zikaiqin/rms/client/README.md

 # RMS &ndash; Front-End

-RMS uses Node.js and Vite to build and serve front-end assets.
-See the following sections for instructions on how to run this project locally.
+RMS uses Vite to build front-end assets.
+Continue reading to find out how you can run this project in development mode.